ProgSoc/ProgComp2024/comp/oscillator/prob.md

 ## Input
-The input is the initial positions, initial velocities, masses and spring constants of the associated spring of each mass in a comma separated list on each line.
+The input is the initial positions, initial velocities, masses and spring constants of the associated spring of each mass in a comma-separated list on each line.
 Note that the first line is the column headings (you should be able to load this as a CSV if you would like).
 ```
 x, v, m, k
 4.519682246056055, 0.006057547287009886, 0.4720210186778375, 0.7217394413959926